How to Apply for a CRBA at the U.S. Embassy in Dakar

 - Attachment #1: Completed DS-2029 application form

-- Attachment #2: All supporting documents listed above:
+- Attachment #2: All supporting documents listed below

 Please list your child’s name and date of birth in the subject line of each email.
-Once the application and all your documents are verified and in order, you will be contacted with an appointment date.
+Once the application and your documents have been received, you will be contacted with an appointment date.

-The Consular Section can only accept cash fees in U.S. Dollars or the equivalent in CFA.
-The cost of a CRBA is $100.00.
+- Cash fee of $100 or equivalent in CFA.
 We regret that we cannot accept checks or credit cards.

 For more information about applying for a CRBA, please visit the State Department Bureau of Consular Affairs website at https://travel.state.gov/content/travel/en/international-travel/while-abroad/birth-abroad.html